kamrulsaad/nextjs-jwt-stripe/README.md

 ## How to run

-- Clone the project (both client and server side) from the github repo.
+- Clone the project from the GitHub repo.
 - Run `yarn install` to install all the dependencies.
 - Run `yarn prisma migrate dev --name init` to migrate the database.
-(You need to have postgres installed in your system)
+(You need to have Postgres installed in your system)
 - Run `yarn run dev` to run the project.

 ## My Process

 I used `RTK Query` for data fetching for the authentication part.
-Instead of `jsonwebtoken`, I tried to use something different and `jose` is the package I used for JWT authentication.
-It uses the same system as of a JWT authentication system, but provides more extra features that we can benefit from in many different ways.
+Instead of `jsonwebtoken`, I tried to use something different, and `jose` is the package I used for JWT authentication.
+It uses the same system as a JWT authentication system but provides more extra features that we can benefit from in many different ways.

-Webhooks has been used to implement `stripe` test payment processing.
+Webhooks have been used to implement `stripe` test payment processing.
 It just needs a simple configuration and provides a lot of features.

-For more details, please check the following vide., It will take only 5 minutes to understand the overall system if you watch the video: [Click Here](https://www.loom.com/share/4670a574363d46998bfe3e5ef938b3a0?sid=14fd1732-4b50-4dea-98bd-cb31533c580c)
+For more details, please check the following video, It will take only 5 minutes to understand the overall system if you watch the video: [Click Here](https://www.loom.com/share/4670a574363d46998bfe3e5ef938b3a0?sid=14fd1732-4b50-4dea-98bd-cb31533c580c)

-## Future Improvements

-I have tried to implement the project as per the requirements.
-However, there are many opportunities to improve this project.
-Some of them are listed below:

-- Automated testing can be implemented.
-- More features can be added to the dashboard.
-- More features can be added to the transaction history page.
-- Features like user profile page can be added.
-- Features like user authentication can be added, and many more.

 ## Built With